ihf-code/python/session_07/slides/session_7.md

 # Why do we use functions?

-- Let you re-use code
+- Lets you re-use code
 - Break large problems into smaller ones

 ---